geurto/dev/README.md

 ```

 ## Terminal tools
 The `terminal-tools` directory holds a configuration for zsh and tmux.
-This cab be used in parallel with your favourite terminal, which you should install on your system.
+This can be used in parallel with your favourite terminal, which you should install on your system.
 Previously, I've tried (a) packaging the terminal as a standalone Nix executable using nixGL, and (b) having the terminal managed by home-manager.

 In the case of (a), nixGL caused issues when launching GUI applications from the terminal.
 In the case of (b), home-manager clashed with system dependencies, making it difficult to work on projects.
 Therefore, if you have some system dependencies already installed, it is best to go for this hybrid setup.
+Of course, this only matters when running on Ubuntu or some other non-NixOS operating system.

 ## System
 The `system` directory holds all system dependencies, i.e. anything not managed by Nix.
 When I next do a clean Ubuntu install, I might swap this part out for home-manager.